Colin Faver: Biography

 Colin Faver was born in East London, and originally started out working in the Small Wonder record shop in Walthamstow.
 He became a big fan of punk rock, post-punk and new wave.
 His first 'DJ break' was when he asked to stand in for the regular DJ at London's Marquee Club.

 In the late 1970s/early 1980s, he was part of Final Solution with Kevin Millins, a concert promotion company which presented bands including Throbbing Gristle, New Order, Joy Division, Echo & the Bunnymen, Thompson Twins, A Flock of Seagulls, Bauhaus and Culture Club.

 Nightclub Residences

-Between 1982 and 1988, Faver was resident at Camden Palace (with Mr. C and Evil Eddie Richards), where he played a heady mix of soul, disco, hip hop, Hi-NRG, electro and early house music and at the Hedonism parties in early 1988.
+Between 1982 and 1988, Faver was resident at Camden Palace (with Evil Eddie Richards), where he played a heady mix of soul, disco, hip hop, Hi-NRG, electro and early house music and at the Hedonism parties in early 1988.
 At that time he was one of the founder members of then pirate radio station Kiss FM, where he brought the same selection of music onto the radio.
 Faver held down residencies at clubs such as Pyramid and Rage at Heaven, The Wag, as well as regular guest slots at clubs such as Shoom (run by fellow Kiss DJ Danny Rampling), Nude at The Haçienda in Manchester, and increasingly travelling around the UK to play at raves especially during the acid house and Second Summer of Love period of 1988/1989.